 There are prohibitions against dual relationships occurring while you are engaged in a therapeutic relationship and for a period of two years after therapy ends.
 Generally, this refers to romantic relationships, sexual activity, and being good friends outside of the therapy relationship.
 It might also extend to some business relationships.
 And it can include family members, significant others and close friends of people coming to Imanadari for counselling.

-If you and your counsellor are acquaintances but do not know each other well, you will need to discuss the implications of any prior interaction and knowledge of each other, as well as how it may limit your interactions in the future.
-If your counsellor becomes aware that you are, or have ever been, in an ongoing romantic or sexual relationship with the same person, it can create a significant conflict of interest and you will need to be referred on to another counsellor.
+If you and your counsellor are acquaintances but do not know each other well, then you will need to discuss the implications of any prior interaction and knowledge of each other, as well as how it may limit your interactions in the future.
+If your counsellor becomes aware that both you and the counsellor are, or have ever been, in an ongoing romantic or sexual relationship with the same person, it can create a significant conflict of interest and you will need to be referred on to another counsellor.

 Public and private spaces